Chad | Side

 Daraba, okra sauce, meat stews

-Boule belongs to 2 AfroKitchen collections.
-Quick & Easy is the strongest cluster route to start from.
+Boule appears in 2 AfroKitchen collections.
+Start with Quick & Easy if you want more dishes in the same mood.
 Quick & Easy

 How to cook it